open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ## Controller implementation

 A controller is needed to coordinate the decision to begin collection.
-Controllers generally are responsible for binding the Differentiator, the Integrator, and the Exporter.
+Controllers generally are responsible for binding the Accumulator, the Integrator, and the Exporter.

-Once the decision has been made, the controller's job is to call `Collect()` on the Differentiator, then read the checkpoint from the Integrator, then invoke the Exporter.
+Once the decision has been made, the controller's job is to call `Collect()` on the Accumulator, then read the checkpoint from the Integrator, then invoke the Exporter.

 One standard "push" controller is provided, which triggers collection